mapbox/leaflet-omnivore/README.md

 * `.wkt.parse(wktString)`: Parse WKT, and return layer.
 * `.topojson(url, parser_options?, customLayer?)`: Load & parse TopoJSON, and return layer.
 * `.topojson.parse(topojson)`: Parse TopoJSON (given as a string or object), and return layer.
+* `.polyline(url, parser_options?, customLayer?)`: Load & parse polyline, and return layer.
+* `.polyline.parse(txt, options, layer)`: Parse polyline (given as a string or object), and return layer.

+Valid options:

+#### polyline

+* `precision` will change how the polyline is interpreted.
+By default, the value is 5.
+This is the [factor in the algorithm](https://developers.google.com/maps/documentation/utilities/polylinealgorithm), by default 1e5, which is adjustable.

 ### Custom Layers